 Besides the notable statues lying in the courtyard and in the Aphrodisias Museum, here is a list of ‘must see’ edifices.

-Stadium: Wlth a 30,000 seating capacity, this well-preserved stadiums was used for sports, concerts and dramat/c events; gladiator tournaments were held in the eastern section.
+Stadium: With a 30,000 seating capacity, this well-preserved stadiums was used for sports, concerts and dramatic events; gladiator tournaments were held in the eastern section.

-Odeion: An semi-circle building which was utilized as a type of theater.
+Odeion: A semicircle building which was utilized as a type of theater.

-Amphitheater: The orchestra pit and stage building were renovated in the 2nd century A.D. for holding animal vvrestling and gladiator tournaments.
+Theater: The orchestra pit and stage building were renovated in the 2nd century A.D. for holding animal wrestling and gladiator tournaments.
 This Hellenistic era structure had a seating capacity of 8,000.